chrishyoroklee/conversational-therapy-companion/README.md

 ### Audio Recording Issues
 If you encounter audio recording errors:

-1. **Check microphone permissions**: Ensure your browser/app has microphone access
+1. **Check microphone permissions**: Ensure your browser/app has microphone access.
+Change your mic from Qualcomm mic to respective mic on your PC
 2. **Find your audio device**: Run this command to list available devices:
    ```powershell
    ffmpeg -f dshow -list_devices true -i dummy